Mix up a blueberry peanut butter smoothie for an easy, on-the-go healthy breakfast recipe. It boasts 22 grams of protein!

 Want a super easy, healthy breakfast?
 Wake up with this antioxidant-rich blueberry peanut butter smoothie made with wild blueberries.
 The peanut butter blueberry smoothie is sure to satisfy your tastebuds and fill your belly!

 I hope you enjoy this wild blueberry smoothie recipe as much as I do!

-So there’s my most wild blueberry peanut butter smoothie creation!
-Each serving provides 22 grams of protein, which is an amazing 44% of the daily value, as well as 6 grams of fiber, or 24% of the daily value.
+Each serving provides 22 grams of protein, which is an amazing 44 percent of the daily value, as well as 6 grams of fiber, or 21 percent of the daily value.
 That should keep you full throughout the morning.
-And you don’t need any chia seeds or protein powder for extra protein.

 We’ve known for years that berries are rich in antioxidants.
 But there wasn’t much research out there on how eating berries affects health.

 This is why European researchers studied consumption of berries as well as certain fruits (apples, grapes, bananas, oranges and rhubarb) and veggies (salad greens, tomatoes, cauliflower, carrots, cabbage peas and rutabaga).

 They wanted to see if eating a lot of them could prolong life.